What is Glaucoma?

 What are my options?

 Stay proactive in your eye health.
-Request an eye exam today with Eye Specialists of Mid-Florida, P.A. serving the people of Auburndale, Clermont, Haines City, Lakeland, Lake Wales, Sebring, and Winter Haven and surrounding areas.
-Dr. Aly Sheraly is our in-house Glaucoma Specialist and sees patients at our Haines City, Sebring, and Winter Haven locations.
+Request an eye exam today with Eye Specialists of Mid-Florida, P.A. serving the people of Auburndale, Clermont, Haines City, Lakeland, Lake Wales, Sebring, Winter Haven, and surrounding areas.